brootaylor/brootaylor-v3/src/_content/pages/about.md

 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w">beautiful part of the country</a>.
 I now live in West Sussex, England with my family and build websites for a living.
+  - Before ever touching a computer, my life revolved around ‘teasing’ cows on a dairy farm, off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, training as a chef, and aspiring to be a pilot.

 bodyClass: "about"

-date: 2024-01-23T23:05:00
+date: 2024-01-24T12:48:00
----

-Before ever touching a computer, my life revolved around ‘teasing’ cows on a dairy farm, off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, and aspiring to be a pilot.

 ---

 ## What I do